Asabeneh/30-Days-Of-JavaScript/02_Day/02_day_data_types.md

 console.log(country.endsWith('Fin'))          //  false
 ```

 18. *search*: it takes a substring as an argument and it returns the index of the first match.
+The search value can be a string or  a regular expression pattern.

 ```js
 string.search(substring)